anaharrismatnez/Aging_model_MS/README.md

         ...
   ```

-- Where t_MRI_001 corresponds to each time point of patient 001, being t=1 the baseline scan.
+- Where t_MRI_001 corresponds to each time point of patient 001, being t=1 the baseline scan, "MRI" the dataset specification, and "001" the subject identifier.
 As the training will be per pairs it is necessary at t > 1 to specify the follow-up scan by writing "r_" before the patient's name, meaning registered image.
 - The image "MRI_001.npy" should be skull-stripped and the "MRI_001_mask.npy" file corresponds to the binary mask.
 - Info.json has to contain at least the following entries about patient scan:
   - info['shape'] = [x,y,z]